ptsource/MiniVMDOS/README.md

 ## Extra Packages

-MiniVMDOS uses [PTSource PTSGet](https://store.ptsource.eu/soft/ptsget/start) to maintain extra packages.
+PTSource MiniVMDOS uses [PTSource PTSGet](https://store.ptsource.eu/soft/ptsget/start) to maintain extra packages.
 [PTSource PTSGet](https://store.ptsource.eu/soft/ptsget/start) is a command-line package management tool used in PTSource distributions.
 It simplifies the process of installing, updating, and removing software packages.
 With a vast repository of precompiled packages provides access to a wide range of applications for users and administrators alike.
 See [here](https://store.ptsource.eu/soft/ptsget/start#ptsgetmvmdos) all avaliable extra packages.

 ## Tribute